-Nessie has run on and off since her early twenties, first for fitness to do her job, and although thats partly true today..... she now just runs because she likes running.
+Nessie has run on and off since her early twenties, first for fitness to do her job, and although that’s partly true today, she now runs because she just likes running..... a lot

-If you need someone to talk to and share your doubts and worries, "H" is the most patient of people!
+If you need someone to talk to and share your doubts and worries, Carolann is the most patient of people!